The Curriculum at North Baddesley Junior School

 Teachers then translate these plans into smaller units – half term, weekly, daily plans where the specific needs of the learners are addressed, where assessment for learning impacts on the direction of the plan, and interventions from other adults are considered.

-Marking and feedback by teachers and pupil self assessment (RAG - Red/Amber/Green) work together to formulate individual or group targets which are shared with, and understood by, children, and which can be seen in the children’s workbooks –and consequently are also available for parents to be able to observe their child’s progress .
+Marking and feedback by teachers and pupil self assessment (RAG - Red/Amber/Green) work together to formulate individual or group targets which are shared with, and understood by, children, and which can be seen in the children’s workbooks –and consequently are also available for parents to be able to observe their child’s progress.
+In English tasks children are often given a "success criteria" sheet which allows them to identify the features they have used, and the way that they could improve their writing next time.
 Assessment milestones are recorded using Target Tracker so that the school can determine the success and impact of its teaching and learning.

 Children are used to using many other acronyms in their learning: